What Is a BACS Payment?

 What Are the Two Main Types of BACS Payment Types?

-There are two types of BACS payments: Direct Debit and Direct Credit.
+If you're wondering what is BACS payment, there are two types: Direct Debit and Direct Credit BACS payments.
 These are the differences between the two:

 The direct debit system is popular in the UK for customers who want to pay regular or occasional amounts to an organisation at specified dates by signing an advance notice to their bank to allow the automatic collection.
 This is often arranged by an organization such as a gym for monthly memberships.
 The customer instructions are contained in a document called a Direct Debit Mandate form that stays with the bank.
 Direct Debit payments account for over £4.5 billion annually in transaction volume in the United Kingdom.
 Bank customers can terminate the agreement by calling their bank or doing the process online.